-In this course, students will learn key models, methods and strategies for logistics and supply chain operations management and how to apply them.
-This course is built upon the course operations 1 where students have learned about basics of optimization in supply chain and logistics planning, demand forecasting, inventory planning, production planning, pricing and capacity planning.
-Operations 2 extends students’ modelling skills and discusses models and strategies for supply chain network design, facility location, scheduling, project management.
-In addition, they will learn to use concepts, models and methods such as, decision trees, risk pooling, sensitivity analysis, simulation and queuing models to cope with uncertainty and variability in supply chain and operations planning.
+In this course, students will learn key models, methods and strategies for logistics and supply chain operational planning and how to apply them.
+This course is built upon the course operations management where students have learned about basics of optimization in supply chain and logistics planning, demand forecasting, inventory planning, production planning, pricing and capacity planning.
+Operational planning extends students’ modelling skills and discusses models and strategies for supply chain network design, facility location, scheduling and project management.
+In addition, they will learn to use concepts, models and methods such as, decision trees, risk pooling, sensitivity analysis, simulation and queuing models to cope with uncertainty and variability in supply chain and operational planning.

 - Supply Chain Network Design